 Wahtumba Creek Swamp

-When the tide’s low we put our crab pots on those corners so they don’t come out of the water.
+When the tide’s low we also put our crab pots on those corners so they don’t come out of the water.

-Because if the crab pot comes out of the water generally the Sea Eagles or the Kites will come down and snip the ropes on them and steal your bait.
+Be aware that if the crab pot comes out of the water generally the Sea Eagles or the Kites will come down and snip the ropes on them and steal your bait.

 Recommend Gear to Carry